 Antigravity Investments is an EA social enterprise with the mission of leveraging investing to increase funding for EA charities.
 Last year, we advised EA organizations to move an estimated $5 million in low-interest bank accounts to higher-interest alternatives which is expected to increase charitable funding by $125,000 per year at current interest rates.
 We believe there is an opportunity to drive millions of additional dollars to EA causes by providing this recommendation to the entire EA community.

-Our initial outreach to several global health and poverty charities combined with a preliminary analysis of government-mandated financial disclosures (IRS Form 990) and financial statements of a broader set of organizations in this space suggest that tens of millions of dollars are being kept in low-interest bank accounts in excess of standard operating reserves.
-If accurate, this reduces funding for poverty alleviation and global health interventions by over $1 million per year.
+Our initial outreach to several global health and poverty charities combined with an analysis of government-mandated financial disclosures (IRS Form 990) and financial statements of a broader set of organizations in this space suggest that tens of millions of dollars are being kept in low-interest bank accounts in excess of standard operating reserves.
+If so, this reduces funding for poverty alleviation and global health interventions by over $1 million per year.

 We recommend moving cash in low-interest accounts to safe and higher-interest alternatives like high-yield savings accounts, money market funds, and ultra-short-term bonds.
 Most options take no more than several hours to set up and do not require investing experience.
 With the exception of our recommended cash management solution for deposits over $250,000, which is open to people and organizations in most countries, our exact recommendations in this article pertain to U.S. residents and organizations.
 Our general recommendation to place cash in high-interest options applies in all countries.